Murder of Seow Kim Choo: Daryati's appeal and aftermath

 Having rejected the defence of diminished responsibility, the Court of Appeal hereby dismissed Daryati's appeal.
 Since neither Daryati nor the prosecution appealed the sentence of life imprisonment imposed by Justice Thean, Daryati's life sentence was upheld and effectively finalized.
-Daryati was allowed to make an overseas phone call to inform her family of the verdict before she was taken back to Changi Women's Prison, where she is currently incarcerated at, serving her life term since 9 July 2016.
+Daryati was allowed to make an overseas phone call to inform her family of the verdict before she was taken back to Changi Women's Prison, where she is currently incarcerated, serving her life term since 9 July 2016.
 Although Daryati's life sentence meant a term of imprisonment for the duration of her remaining lifespan, it still carries a possibility of release by parole after a minimum of twenty years in jail on account of her overall conduct in prison.

 During the time of her incarceration, Daryati's case was recalled once again in light of the Punggol Field murder, in which the murderer Surajsrikan Diwakar Mani Tripathi was sentenced in September 2022 to lifetime imprisonment and 15 strokes of the cane after pleading guilty to the killing of a jogger.
 In response to the public probe about why the death penalty was not imposed on Surajsrikan, several lawyers explained that compared to Kho Jabing's case, Surajsrikan's conduct was not sufficiently abhorrent and vicious enough to warrant the death penalty.
-Daryati's case was cited as a similar example to Surajsrikan's case, in which Daryati was given a life sentence on account that her crime was not a cold and calculated killing, but a product of her depressed emotions, desperation to return home and homesickness, as well as her trauma of rape was taken into account during sentencing.
+Daryati's case was cited as a similar example to Surajsrikan's case, in which Daryati was given a life sentence on account that her crime was not a cold and calculated killing, but a product of her depressed emotions, desperation to return home and homesickness, as well as her trauma of rape, all taken into account during sentencing.